bearmentor/bearmentor-com-legacy/README.md

 ### Code

-Format, lint, and build to check your setup is fine:
+Format, lint, and build to check if the setup is fine:

 ```sh
 pnpm check